Join us this May to network, build skills, and learn how other health agencies and organizations are making a measurable difference.

 Step 2: Create a sample agenda with a list of workshops and sessions you’d like to attend.

 Create an outline of your selections with a brief justification for each choice.
 In your justifications, be specific.
-You could say something like “Attending the Results-Based Accountability 101 workshop aligns with our agency’s performance improvement goals.
-The workshop will provide me with a simple 7-step process for achieving our performance goals more quickly.
+You could say something like “Attending the Taking Measurable Actions for Health Equity aligns with our department’s goal to reduce health disparities in our community.
+As a participant in this session, I will engage in small group experiential learning and learn how the Results Based Accountability (RBA) performance improvement framework can be applied as a simple method for helping organizations and programs to move from talk to measurable actions to create health equity.
 The method presented has been used by government agencies around the country who are experiencing the kinds of improvements we’d like to make.”

 You may also want to think about which speakers you’d like to network with.
 Create a list of 5 speakers who will have the most relevant knowledge to share, and develop a few questions you’d like to ask them.
-This is just another tool to help you prove that the conference will be a worthwhile experience and that you are prepared to make the most of it.
+You can use this list of speakers and questions as another tool to help you prove that the conference will be a worthwhile experience and that you are prepared to make the most of it.

 Step 3: Outline your top three reasons for attending.

 You will want to explain to your boss as succinctly as possible why the conference is unique and why it is worth attending.
-In November 2017, Clear Impact will host the Results-Based Accountability conference, Measurable Impact 2017.
+In May 2018, Clear Impact and WNC Health Network will host Results for Health 2018.
 Here are some example value statements we offer our guests to help them justify attendance at this conference:

 - You will gain practical skills and learn proven methods for improving your performance.
 To deliver on your organization’s mission, you must ensure you are using the most strategic methods that are proven to get results.
-At Measurable Impact, you will learn from public sector leaders who are using Results-Based Accountability to achieve feats in performance and community impact.
-Attending the conference will provide you with new skills and methods to put you on the fast track to success.
+At Results for Health 2018, you will learn from other health sector leaders who are using Results-Based Accountability to improve the quality of their programs and services and improve public health.
+Attending the conference will provide you with skills, knowledge, and methods to move your plans forward.

 - This is a networking opportunity you can’t miss.
-Some of the world’s top accountability, performance, and collaboration experts will be at Measurable Impact.
-You will have the opportunity to interact with leaders in your field who are addressing the very same problems you are likely facing: shrinking budgets, increasing community needs, and a push for more accountability and transparency in the public/social sector.
+Some of the country’s top public health, accountability, performance improvement, and collaboration experts will be at Results for Health 2018.
+You will have the opportunity to interact with leaders in your field, learn from each other’s challenges and successes, and create lasting connections.

 Step 4: Send a formal request letter to your boss (if required).